 We stand by communities for the long haul.

-Our experience in meeting personal hardship resulting from disaster tells us that a significant portion of donated funds will need to be spent in the recovery stages – that is, anywhere from now up to two to three years.
+Decades of experience in meeting personal hardship resulting from disaster has informed us that a significant portion of donated funds need to be spent in the recovery stages – that is, anywhere from the beginning of the disaster up to two to three years.

-The Salvation Army’s Bushfire Recovery Team’s services include financial assistance and counselling; a dedicated telephone line where workers can assess and deliver material aid; outreach workers embedded in local communities and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.
+Services provided by The Salvation Army’s Bushfire Recovery Teams included financial assistance and counselling; a dedicated telephone line where workers assessed and delivered material aid; outreach workers embedded in local communities and; caseworkers based in communities to deliver holistic assistance, including financial, emotional and psychological responses.